forestdb/forestdb.org/models/bkmt-scalar-implicature.md

 possibly leading the listener astray.
 Other than that, the framework is just a few steps out from the vanilla RSA model and looks a lot more confusing due to how the math is implemented even though the effects are the same.
-So, the big idea to solve this puzzle with all these unknown variables is the listeners' joint inference over those unknowns.
+So, the big idea to solve this puzzle with all these unknown variables is the listener's joint inference over those unknowns.